ggambrell/recipes/dessert/Chocolate_Chip_Cookie_Cake.md

 3/4 teaspoon baking soda
 1/2 teaspoon baking powder
 1 cup semisweet chocolate chips

-Chocolate Frosting
+__Chocolate Frosting__
 1 stick unsalted butter, room temperature
 1 3/4 cup powdered sugar
 5 tablespoons unsweetened cocoa powder
 1/8 teaspoon kosher salt
 1/2 teaspoon clear vanilla extract

-Additional Equipment
+__Additional Equipment__
 10-inch springform pan
 Rainbow sprinkles for decoration, optional
-Local Offers
-ZIP 20149

-Target
-45130 Columbia Pl
-STERLING, VA 20166

-Unsalted Butter - 1lb - Good & Gather™
-See Store For Price - expires in 3 weeks

-Fairlife Lactose Free Ultra Filtered Whole Milk 52 Fl Oz 10.00% Off For 1 item - expires in 2 days

-Walmart
-45415 Dulles Crossing Plz
-STERLING, VA 20166

-• •
-DirectionsInstructions Checklist
-Step 1
+Directions:
-Make the Cookie Cake: Preheat oven to 350°F. Grease a 10-inch springform pan with cooking spray and set aside.
+1. Preheat oven to 350°F.
+2. Grease a 10-inch springform pan with cooking spray and set aside.

-Step 2
-Cream together butter and sugars for 3 minutes.
-Add egg and egg yolk, and beat for an additional 2 minutes.
-Add vanilla extract and milk, and beat for another 2 minutes.
+3. Cream together butter and sugars for 3 minutes.
+4. Add egg and egg yolk, and beat for an additional 2 minutes.

-Step 3
+5. Add vanilla extract and milk, and beat for another 2 minutes.

-In a separate bowl, mix together flour, milk powder, salt, baking soda, and baking powder.
-Add to butter-sugar mixture, and mix on low until fully combined, about 1 minute.
-Add chocolate chips and fold into dough until evenly distributed.
+6. In a separate bowl, mix together flour, milk powder, salt, baking soda, and baking powder.

-Step 4
+7. Add to butter-sugar mixture, and mix on low until fully combined, about 1 minute.
+8. Add chocolate chips and fold into dough until evenly distributed.

-Spread dough evenly into prepared springform pan, and bake until dough is just cooked through and the surface is lightly browned, 23 to 25 minutes.
-Allow to cool completely before removing from pan and frosting, about 1 hour.
+9. Spread dough evenly into prepared springform pan, and bake until dough is just cooked through and the surface is lightly browned (23 to 25 minutes)

-Step 5
+10. Allow to cool completely before removing from pan and frosting (1 hour)

-Make the Chocolate Frosting: Beat all ingredients together until smooth and lightened in color, about 3 minutes.
+11. Beat all chocolate ingredients together until smooth and lightened in color, about 3 minutes.